 The first object of the Canadian Tourism Commission Act, calls on the commission to "sustain a vibrant and profitable Canadian tourism industry."
-The on-going COVID-19 pandemic and extended recovery period calls into question this organization's ability to fulfill its legislated mandate.
+The COVID-19 endemic and extended recovery period calls into question this organization's ability to fulfill its legislated mandate.
 Many organizations have ceased operations, creating lasting negative impacts on the complex tourism ecosystem and those organizations and businesses that have survived.
-As the world shifts to recovery and the reopening of borders, leisure and business travel demand is increasing.
+As the world shifts to recovery, leisure and business travel demand is increasing.
 DC does not have sufficient capacity to fully assist the sector in recovery nor the ability to address the deep and numerous gaps in the tourism supply chain and labour force.

-Mitigation activities: We will be unable to mitigate some elements of this risk as certain key factors, such as numbers of COVID-19 cases, new variants, vaccine rollouts, border re-openings and travel restrictions are outside of our control.
+Mitigation activities: We will be unable to mitigate some elements of this risk as certain key factors, such as numbers of COVID-19 cases, new variants, vaccine rollouts, and travel restrictions are outside of our control.
 The one-time funding of \$100 million over three government fiscal years announced in Budget 2021 for Helping Visitors Discover Canada will help us target high-value travellers and stimulate demand for international and domestic visitors.